 Lauren and Thorsten met by pure chance in a mine in Italy and bonded over their shared love of Norway, snow, and adventure, and their common goal to one day ski on an Arctic expedition.
 Being at similar points on their journey towards adventuring, the decision to team up in order to support and motivate each other was easy.

-They quickly discarded their existing individual plans for guided tours in the Arctic in favour of planning an unsupported and unassisted crossing of Norway’s Hardangervidda early in 2019.
-This expedition was the launch pad for future endeavours, such as the crossing of Greenland in 2020.
+They quickly discarded their existing individual plans for guided tours in the Arctic in favour of planning a ski-crossing of Norway’s Hardangervidda early in 2019.
+This expedition was meant as a launch pad for future endeavours, such as the crossing of Greenland in 2020.
 In early 2020, the world was flipped upside down by the emergence of Covid-19, so the pair had to put any Polar plans on ice for over two years now.

 The name Team Fram is a nod to their heroes, the famous Norwegian explorers Fridtjof Nansen and Roald Amundsen, and a reminder to always keep pushing forwards, literally and figuratively.

 After suffering from ME for most of her 20s, Lauren rediscovered her love of the outdoors at 30.
 Spurred on by what she considers her wasted years, she’s jumping on every adventure she can: sailing, climbing, kayaking, hiking and ski expeditions.
 She knows the importance of making each day count, and not taking your body for granted.

 2018 was a year of learning for Lauren, when she qualified in Outdoor First Aid, MiDAS minibus driving and RYA Day Skipper.
 She also spend her first summer crewing the Havhingsten Viking Raiding ship as it sailed home to Roskilde.
 2019 continued that learning, as she trained to become a Mountain Leader, and Qualified as a Guide Leader.
 Her dream is to become an Arctic guide.